CopperEgg/metrics-plugins/postgres/README.md

 If you have a CopperEgg account, you may log in and get started at <https://app.copperegg.com/login>

-#Getting Started with the postgresql.rb Ruby script
+##Getting Started with the postgresql.rb Ruby script

-##1.
+###1.
 Install dependencies

 This plugin requires the 'pg' gem, AKA the ruby-pg gem.
 It will be installed during the bundle process.

 This has been tested with ruby 1.9.3.
 You will need to install and set up Ruby on your system, you can find documentation on how to do that on the Ruby site, or anywhere else Google takes you.

-##2.
-Download and configure the agent to you PostgreSQL server
+###2.
+Download the agent to your PostgreSQL server, and configure it

     git clone git://github.com/CopperEgg/metrics-plugins.git
     cd metrics-plugins/postgresql